 In a self-employment role, counselors will have to do their own marketing, which can be one of their main challenges.
 This is not necessary when working for institutions.
 However, no matter what role you take on, you will frequently have to deal with the emotional weight of difficult situations: abuse and neglect of children or the elderly, domestic violence and even the distressing outcomes of war.

 Plus, most counselors work full time, and put in lots of hours in the evenings and on weekends to accommodate client schedules.
 This can lead to burnout and overwhelm if you aren’t careful, as can the sometimes-burdensome takes of working with insurance companies to get paid.
 Make sure, if you become a counselor, that you plan plenty of rest and balance into your schedule to avoid this occurring.

 Licensed Professional Counselor Salary & Job Outlook

-While titles vary by state, institution and more, licensed professional counselors generally fall under the heading of mental health counselors and marriage and family therapists.
-In this role, they can expect to make an average of $44,200 per year, which translates to $21 per hour.
+While titles vary by state, institution and more, licensed professional counselors generally fall under the heading of mental health counselors.
+The Bureau of Labor Statistics (BLS) reports that the median income for mental health counselors is $49,710 as of May 2022.
 While this may not seem like much, keep in mind that the growing field is bringing overall averages down, because so many counselors currently in practice are young and at the beginning of their careers.
-Over time, you can make significantly more than this, even earning six figures after a decade or more of practice.
+Over time, you may increase your salary.
+According to the BLS, the top 10% of mental health counselors make around $82,710 and up.

 More good news?
-The field is also growing: at a rate of 19 percent, to be exact, which is much faster than average.
-If you go to school for a degree in counseling, you can safely assume there will be a job waiting for you upon completion, and that you will be gainfully employed throughout the life of your career.
+The field is also growing: at a rate of 22%, to be exact, which is much faster than average.
+If you go to school for a degree in counseling, you may very well enjoy a long career in this rapidly expanding field.

 Licensed Professional Counselor Jobs & Job Description